Giftbit/Lightrail-API-V2-Docs/apiary-sources/endpoints/transactions-credit.md

 + Request (application/json)

-    Currently only the `lightrail` payment rail is supported.
+    Credit (add to) an account on a rail.
+Currently only the `lightrail` rail is supported.

     + Headers